Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada Performance Insights

-- Nevada connects on 5.6 three-pointers per game (321st in college basketball), two fewer than its opponents (7.6).
-It is shooting 32.8% from beyond the arc (212th in college basketball) while allowing opponents to shoot 30%.
+- Nevada connects on 5.6 three-pointers per game (321st in college basketball) while shooting 32.8% from deep (212th in college basketball).
+It is making two fewer threes per contest than its opponents, who drain 7.6 per game while shooting 30%.

 - The Wolf Pack rank 43rd in college basketball with 102.6 points scored per 100 possessions, and 57th in college basketball defensively with 83.9 points conceded per 100 possessions.

-- Nevada has committed 9.1 turnovers per game (16th in college basketball play), 3.1 fewer than the 12.2 it forces on average (176th in college basketball).
+- Nevada has typically won the turnover battle this season, committing 9.1 per game (16th in college basketball action) while forcing 12.2 (176th in college basketball).

 Georgia Tech Performance Insights

-- Georgia Tech comes out on top in the rebound battle by an average of 7.4 boards.
-It collects 43.1 rebounds per game (15th in college basketball) compared to its opponents' 35.7.
+- Georgia Tech wins the rebound battle by an average of 7.4 boards.
+It grabs 43.1 rebounds per game (15th in college basketball) compared to its opponents' 35.7.

-- Georgia Tech makes 6.7 three-pointers per game (258th in college basketball) compared to its opponents' 7.2.
-It shoots 29% from deep, and its opponents shoot 28%.

-- Georgia Tech has typically lost the turnover battle this season, committing 12.6 per game (252nd in college basketball) while forcing 9.1 (354th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.